wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Fixed bug: Widget titles might be displayed at wrong sidebar positions
+* Change: Default code block CSS class name was changed from ad-inserter to code-block to prevent Ad Blockers from blocking Ad Inserter divs
+* Added warning message if deprecated widgets are used
+* Added support to display blocks on desktop + tablet and desktop + phone devices

 = 1.5.1 =
 * Few fixes to solve plugin incompatibility issues
 * Added support to disable all ads on specific page